waikato-datamining/seppl/README.md

 simply be added under their aliases to the class registry as well (inflating the number of *available* plugins).

+The following low-level methods are available for aliases:

+* `has_aliases` - checks whether a plugin has any aliases
+* `get_aliases` - retrieves any aliases and simply returns an empty list if not an `AliasSupporter`

+The `Registry` and `ClassRegistry` classes have the following methods/properties to aid in the handling of aliases:

+* `is_alias(str)` - checks whether a plugin is an alias
+* `all_alias` - returns a sorted list of all known aliases

+**NB:** Due to the dynamic instantiation that `ClassRegistry` uses, the aliases are only being populated after appropriate calls to the `plugin(...)` method.

 ### Compatibility